How much sleep do teenagers need?

 - look after their mental health

-- drive more safely (if they’re of age)
+- drive more safely (if they’re old enough to drive)

-It’s recommended that teenagers get around eight to 10 hours of sleep each night.
-But most teenagers aren’t getting enough of their much-needed shut eye.
+It’s recommended that teenagers get around 8 to 10 hours of sleep each night.
+But most teenagers aren’t getting enough sleep.

 There are lots of things that might be keeping teenagers up at night.
-These might include:
+These include:

-- watching TV, gaming, texting or scrolling on social media
+- watching TV, gaming, texting, or scrolling on social media at bedtime

 - after-school jobs